 2) Provide a mental toolkit for critical thinking and enquiry of analytical methods and results.

 Classes will involve lectures, discussions, hands-on exercises, and homework about concepts critical to the day-to-day use and consumption of quantitative/computational techniques.

 Underpowered statistics • Pseudoreplication • P-hacking & multiple hypothesis correction • Difference in significance & significant differences • Base rates & permutation tests • Regression to the mean • Descriptive statistics & spurious correlations • Estimation of error and uncertainty • (Others under consideration; Subject to small changes)

-This is not an introductory course in statistics or programming.
+This course builds on your introductory knowledge of statistics and programming.
 We will assume: 1) Familiarity with basic statistics & probability.
 2) Ability to do basic data wrangling, analyses, & visualization using R or Python.

 • Strongly recommended MSU courses: CMSE 201 and CMSE 890 Sec 301-or-304 and Sec 302.